 a.
 Information that you provide by filling in forms on our Website.
-This includes information provided at the time of registering to use the Website, subscribing to our service and any additional services, posting material, submitting a conference enquiry form, contributions or requesting further services.
-We may also ask you for information when you enter a competition or promotion sponsored by us and when you report a problem with our Website.
+This includes information provided at the time of registering to use the Website, subscribing to our service and any additional services, subscribing to the mailing lists, posting material, submitting a conference enquiry form, entering a competition, promotion, reporting a problem with our Website or requesting further services.
 This information may include name, email address, postal address and contact telephone/mobile number.

 b.
 If you contact us, we may keep a record of that correspondence.

 c.
-We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
+We may also ask you to complete surveys from time to time that we use for research purposes, although you do not have to respond to them.

 d.
 Details of transactions you carry out through our Website.